cortexproject/cortex/docs/configuration/config-file-reference.md

 # Regex that the query string should match.
 If not set, it won't be checked.
 [regex: <string> | default = ""]

-# Time window that the evaluated query (including range selectors, modifiers and
+# Overall data fetch time window (including range selectors, modifiers and
-# lookback delta) should be within.
-If not set, it won't be checked.
+# lookback delta) that the query should be within.
+If not set, it won't be
+# checked.
 time_window:
-  # Start of the time window that the evaluated query (including range
+  # Start of the data fetch time window (including range selectors, modifiers
-  # selectors, modifiers and lookback delta) should be within.
-If set to 0, it
+  # and lookback delta) that the query should be within.
+If set to 0, it won't
-  # won't be checked.
+  # be checked.
   [start: <int> | default = 0]

-  # End of the time window that the evaluated query (including range selectors,
+  # End of the data fetch time window (including range selectors, modifiers and
-  # modifiers and lookback delta) should be within.
+  # lookback delta) that the query should be within.
 If set to 0, it won't be
   # checked.
   [end: <int> | default = 0]
 ```